 Rome in a Day

-Start at 8:30 at the Colosseum.
-Then explore the Forum, hike over Capitoline Hill, and cap your "Caesar Shuffle" with a Pantheon visit.
+Start at 9:00 at the Colosseum.
+Then explore the Forum (skip the Palatine Hill), hike over Capitoline Hill, and cap your "Caesar Shuffle" with a Pantheon visit.
 After a quick lunch, taxi to the Vatican Museums, then head to St. Peter's Basilica (open until 19:00 April–Sept).
 Taxi back to Campo de' Fiori for dinner, then finish your day lacing together all the famous floodlit spots (following my guidebooks' Heart of Rome Walk — also available as a free audio tour).

 Rome in Two to Three Days

-On the first day, do the "Caesar Shuffle" from the Colosseum (book ahead) to the Forum, then over Capitoline Hill (visiting the Capitoline Museums), and on to the Pantheon.
+On the first day, do the "Caesar Shuffle" from the Colosseum (book ahead) to the Roman Forum, then over Capitoline Hill (visiting the Capitoline Museums), and on to the Pantheon.
 After a siesta, add some sightseeing to suit your interest.
-In the evening you might enjoy a sound-and-light show at the Forum and/or a colorful evening in Trastevere or the Monti district.
+In the evening enjoy a sound-and-light show at the Imperial Forums and/or a colorful stroll in Trastevere or the Monti district.
 On the second day, see Vatican City (St. Peter's, dome climb, tour the Vatican Museums).
 Have dinner near the atmospheric Campo de' Fiori, and then walk to the Trevi Fountain and Spanish Steps (following my guidebooks' Heart of Rome Walk — also available as a free audio tour).
 With a third day, add the Borghese Gallery (reservations required) and more sights.

 Rome in Seven Days